 We do not have any employees.
-Day-to-day investment operations that are conducted by the Operating Company are managed by the Investment Adviser.
+Day-to-day investment operations that are conducted by us are managed by the Investment Adviser.
 See "Investment Management Agreement".
-The Operating Company reimburses the Administrator for the allocable portion of overhead and other expenses incurred by it in performing its obligations to the New Mountain Finance Entities under the Administration Agreement, including the compensation of the New

-Mountain Finance Entities' chief financial officer and chief compliance officer, and their respective staffs.
+We reimburse the Administrator for the allocable portion of overhead and other expenses incurred by it in performing its obligations to us under the Administration Agreement, including the compensation of our chief financial officer and chief compliance officer, and their respective staffs.
 For a more detailed discussion of the Administration Agreement, see "Administration Agreement".